• Skip to primary navigation

 In the first bowl add several drops of red gel food coloring.
 Stir well to mix the color.

-In the second bowl the icing remains white.
+In the second bowl, the icing remains white.

-Spoon each color of icing into individual frosting bags with a #5 tips.
+Spoon each color of icing into individual frosting bags with #5 tips.
 Twist the open end of the bag to push the icing to the tip.

 The Candy Cane: